smcgdub/MS4_In_Safe_Hands/README.md

 #### **2.14 - Stripe In The Background** ####

 * The shopping cart in this project is powered by Stripe which was one of the pass criteria for this MS4 project.
-After a user has finished shoppping on the site and has added an item/items to the cart they then proceed to the checkout page.
+After a user has finished shopping on the site and has added an item/items to the cart they then proceed to the checkout page.
 (Screenshot below:)

 ![Image of user order in checkout before payment](media/readme_images/stripe_1.png)